the1bit/AzureSolutions/azvmmanager/readme.md

-Azure VM Manegr
+Azure VM Manager
 ===

 # Background

 Everybody knows the automatic VM shutdown function in Azure.
 This solution helps you to start your VM in Azure at that time when you schedule.
-So when you arrive to yout workplace your VM is up and running every time. :-)
+So when you arrive to your workplace your VM is up and running every time. :-)

 # Changelog